TayloverH/Jiajie_Huang_website/README.md

 ## 3. Change the template

-After <font size="4"> **cloning** </font> the repository you just forked and renamed to local, you can change your website as you want.
+**Clone** the repository you just forked to your computer.

-Structure of the template:
+Now you can make changes to your website by changing the **".jemdoc"** files.
+You can also change the MENU.
+They are all under the **jemdoc** folder.

+The **structure** of this template is shown in the following picture:

 <img src="./image/README/image-20200323155328672.png"  width="500" div align="center"/>